Connect With Us

 In 1970 with the inception of Regional Government, a Public Library Board was formed for the Township of West Lincoln.
 Smithville Public Library is the largest and the most centrally located of three libraries in West Lincoln Township.

-Today Smithville Public Library is located in Smithville's town hall complex.
-The library has hardcover and paperback books, magazines and pamphlets, Dutch language books, literacy material, children's VHS videocassettes, children's musical cassettes, children's books and cassettes.
-In addition to that there are computers available for public access to the Internet and a number of software titles for public use.
+Today Smithville Public Library is located in Smithville's Multi Use Recreational Facility.
+The library has hardcover and paperback books, magazines and pamphlets, literacy material, DVDs and children's books.
+In addition to that there are computers available for public access to the Internet.

 Wellandport Public Library

-The idea for the Wellandport Public Library was officially initiated with the Wellandport Women's Institute in September 1972, though according to some records it was discussed months earlier.
-A letter from the Women's Institute was sent to the West Lincoln Council asking it were possible for a library to be established in the village of Wellandport.
-The next step was a meeting involving the West Lincoln Public Library Board, community organizations and citizens of the town.
+The idea for the Wellandport Public Library was officially initiated by the Wellandport Women's Institute in September 1972.
+A letter from the Women's Institute was sent to the West Lincoln Council asking for a library to be established in the village of Wellandport.

 Caistorville Public Library